 Aug 01, 2017

-If you’ve ever flown between Australia and the northern hemisphere, you’ve probably made a stopover in Singapore.
-The tiny island city-state is safe, clean and modern – but there are dos and don’ts to remember to make a Singapore sojourn a success.
+If you’re a regular flier between London and Sydney, chances are you've made – or are preparing to to make – a stopover in Singapore.
+The tiny island city-state is safe, clean and modern but there are dos and don’ts to remember to make an extended Singapore sojourn a success.

 Don’t head to a Michelin-starred hawker stall at lunchtime.
 If the sun is high in the sky and your breakfast kopi and kaya toast seems like it was years ago, today is not the day to sample Hong Kong Soya Sauce Chicken Rice and Noodle’s Michelin-starred Hainanese chicken rice for yourself.
 Singaporeans and food-tourists will patiently wait in the queue that snakes around the second-floor hawker market in the Chinatown Complex until long after lunchtime.